CMU-17-356/dronuts-2019-group-3/README.md

 ## Testing with Travis CI

-TravisCI runs with the script found in .travisyml from the root directory.
+TravisCI runs with the script found in .travis.yml from the root directory.
 It runs automatically when changes are pushed to Git.

 ## Deploying on Azure VM